Bruce Lee's legacy still debated 40 years after his death

 Wong Yiu-keung, chairman of Hong Kong's Bruce Lee fan club, told Reuters the city's government owed a great deal to Lee.

-"They have always used him when promoting the city abroad but have never done anything in honour of him."
+"They have always used him when promoting the city abroad but have never done anything in honor of him."

 (Writing by Greg Torode; Editing by Robert Birsel)